ShreyasThakur0809/Shreyas-Web3/README.md

-# Portfolio Website
+# Shreyas Thakur - Web3 Developer Portfolio

-A clean, modern portfolio for a Software Engineer specializing in AI & Backend development.
-Built with Next.js and Tailwind CSS, it features smooth animations and dark/light theme support.
+A clean, modern, and fully responsive portfolio website for a Web3 & Full-Stack Developer.
+Built with Next.js, Tailwind CSS, and Framer Motion, it features a project showcase, an interactive work timeline, and a dark/light mode toggle.

 ## Features

+- **Project Showcase** - A dedicated section for in-depth project cards with descriptions, tech stacks, and links.
+- **Interactive Timeline** - A chronological timeline of work experience, achievements, and embedded tweets to showcase proof of work.
 - **Minimalist Design** - Clean, modern typography and a focus on content.
 - **Responsive Layout** - A mobile-first design that adapts seamlessly to all screen sizes.
 - **Theme Toggle** - A functional dark/light mode switcher.